refutationalist/spotmonger/README.md

 ![SpotMonger as of May 2016](https://raw.githubusercontent.com/refutationalist/spotmonger/master/example.png)

 SpotMonger is a basic "cart player," a broadcast studio tool for playing pre-recorded audio segments, jingles, leads, and other incidental audio.
 SpotMonger extends that by allowing timed cueing, useful for scheduling commercial breaks.
+It is optimized for touchscreens.

 It is written in [nw.js](http://nwjs.io) and thus is written like something between a web page and a node app.
 It calls tar, ffprobe (part of ffmpeg), and most importantly mplayer, which is used as the actual audio player.
 SpotMonger *requires* JACK.